Vegas Strip Blackjack – Play for Real Money

 How to Play Vegas Strip Blackjack

-Just like American blackjack, the objective is still to get close to 21 without busting and beat the dealer.
-However, these are four to eight-deck games using 52 cards from each, which raises the house edge slightly.
-Depending on the minimum bet (usually $5) and limits of the blackjack tables, your payouts will also differ.
+Like American blackjack, the objective is still to get close to 21 without busting and beating the dealer.
+However, these are four to eight-deck games using 52 cards, which slightly raises the house edge.
+Depending on the minimum bet (usually $5) and the blackjack tables’ limits, your payouts will also differ.

 So, before we go any further, let’s breakdown the first few steps of the card game: